 Most importantly, the system’s main place, it is likely that the network is still full of public K8s-servers, access to which can be obtained from the Internet.
 For example, a service like Shodan, which allows you to search for vulnerable versions of software available from the Internet.
 From such open vulnerabilities in their time tens of thousands of public bases suffered.
 If you want to test how Shodan works in practice, this can be done using a search script, which is just on GitHub.

 Major Security Dangers for Kubernetes

 Problem of Increased Attack Surface.
-It is based on the fact that each container can have a different attack surface and its own unique vulnerabilities that are used by hackers for further hacking.
-For example, vulnerabilities for Docker or AWS authorization system can be used.
+It is based on the fact that each container can have a different attack surface and its own unique vulnerabilities that are used by hackers.
+For example, vulnerabilities for Docker or AWS authorization systems can be used.

 Unauthorized connections between containers, when compromised pods can connect to other containers on the same or different hosts to launch an attack.
 Despite the fact that filtering is at the L3 level, that is, ACLs are provided by the network equipment according to the configured rules, some unauthorized calls can be detected only by filtering.